syncfusion-content/blazor-docs/blazor/numeric-textbox/customization.md

 ---
 layout: post
-title: Read only Input in Blazor Numeric TextBox Component | Syncfusion
+title: Customization in Blazor Numeric TextBox Component | Syncfusion
-description: Checkout and learn here all about data binding in Syncfusion Blazor Numeric TextBox component and more.
+description: Checkout and learn here all about customization in Syncfusion Blazor Numeric TextBox component and more.
 platform: Blazor
 control: Numeric TextBox
 documentation: ug
 ---

-# Read only Input in Blazor Numeric TextBox Component
+# Customization in Blazor Numeric TextBox Component

+## Read only Input
 You can disable the text box from editing by setting the `readonly` attribute to the input element.

 ```cshtml